Germinating the seeds

 For soil, use a well draining mix.
-I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not coarse-grade).
+I use a mix of 1 part coir fiber to 1 part perlite (use small- or medium-grade perlite, not large chunks).
 An alternate mix is 2 parts quality potting soil to 1 part perlite.
 Do not add lime to the mix, since the plant likes slightly-acid soil.

 Fill the containers, place a seed or 2 on top of each, and sprinkle a very thin layer of soil on top - just enough to barely cover the seeds, because light helps the seeds germinate.
 Add water until evenly moist (but not soggy).

 Until the seeds sprout, ensure that the soil surface always stays moist.
 An easy way maintain moisture is to enclose the pots in a plastic dome or bag.
 Leave it open a crack to allow some fresh air in.
 You may need to drip a few drops of water on the seeds every day keep them moist.

 Keep the pots at about 65-77 degrees F (18-25°C).
-A little cooler at night is ok, but avoid letting them get above 79°F (26°C).
+A little cooler at night is ok, but avoid letting them get above 80°F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

 Keep them in bright light out of direct sun.
 A bright LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light.
 Protect from direct sun.

-The seeds should begin sprouting in 4 to 6 weeks, but allow up to 10 weeks for any slow ones to sprout, especially at cooler temperatures.
+The seeds should begin sprouting within 6 weeks, but may take up to 12 weeks to start, especially at cooler temperatures.
 Give your seedlings bright light, but avoid direct sunlight while they are small.
 I recommend growing them indoors for at least 2-3 months.